xuru/pyvisdk/docs/source/do/host_virtual_nic_config.rst

     .. py:attribute:: changeOperation

-        The change operation to apply on this configuration specification.
+        The change operation to apply on this configuration specification.See HostConfigChangeOperation

     .. py:attribute:: device